obito-s/two-dee/README.md

 -  im most likely off-tab so whisp me to int but i dont talk to randoms much.
 -  i am legally diagnosed so idgaf if you fakeclaim <3
 - --------------------------------------------------------
-- i love scp, ut/dr, fnaf, minecraft, roblox, madcom, tf2, portal, castle of nations, law of talos, endzone,
+- i like scp, fnaf, minecraft, roblox, madcom, tf2, portal, castle of nations, law of talos, endzone,
 - splatoon, sonic, earthbound/mother, yakuza, metal gear solid, pokemon, various flash animation + lots more
 - i also absolutely love music i have no genre preference but i listen to a lot of rock, experimental, and classical music :)